polycrate/polycrate/docs/reference.md

 The **workspace configuration** (default: `workspace.poly`) holds the configuration for a [workspace](#workspace) and must be located inside the workspace directory.

 !!! note
-    You can specify a custom workspace configuration by using `--workspace-config YOUR/CUSTOM/workspace-config.yml`.
+    You can specify a custom workspace configuration file by using `--workspace-config YOUR/CUSTOM/workspace-config.yml`.
 This can be especially helpful when using Polycrate in CI.

 ```yaml
 # workspace.poly